gwydion1/bifo-scripts/README.md

 download read files from NCBI's SRA, unpack them and map to a reference plastome with samtools.
 Merge multiple mapped bam files if needed, extract read depth at each reference position then export the log10 converted file ready for import to a drawing application.

+run-snp-caller.pl

+script to find SNPs in assembled chloroplasts by mapping reads back to the assembly and identifying SNPs via Picard tools, GATK and VarScan2